Path-Kernel Method for Differentiating Unstable Diffusions: Degeneration to some well-known cases

-Intuitively, if we do not immediately let the perturbation from dynamics hit the kernel, but let it propagate along the path for some time, then the $\DB$ terms in the perturbations on dynamics from different time steps cancel, and the path-perturbation remains bounded.
+Intuitively, if we do not let the perturbation from the dynamics hit the kernel immediately, but instead allow it to propagate along the path for some time, then the \(\DB\)-terms coming from different time steps largely cancel each other, and the path perturbation remains bounded.
 This prevents the integrand from becoming too large.
-In our path-kernel method, we let most of the perturbation propagate, and only use a small portion to differentiate the kernel in each step.
-So, the $\DB$ terms also mostly cancel.
+In our path-kernel method, we let most of the perturbation propagate, and only use a small portion to differentiate the kernel at each step.
+As a result, the \(\DB\)-terms also largely cancel each other.

-Alerted readers may question whether the two linear response formulas we obtained with two extreme schedule functions are equivalent.
-They are equivalent formulas with very different performances in analysis and numerics.
-To see the equivalence, in \Cref{e:Gaus}, use the Brownian increment as the dummy variable, whose density is
+A careful reader may wonder whether the two linear response formulas obtained from the two extreme choices of schedule are actually equivalent.
+They are indeed equivalent, but they behave very differently analytically and numerically.
+As a consistency check, in \Cref{e:Gaus} we use the Brownian increment as the dummy variable, whose density is